claiye/zcash-analysis-19733/README.md

     - Re-run the analysis, you may keep the manual csv files you previously created

+# Troubleshooting

+## zcash client keeps exiting with "killed".
+What do I do?
+According to issue

+##

 # Appendix

 ## Other ways to generate the data